Why have a Heat Pump?

-Heat from the air is absorbed at low temperature into a refrigerant.
-This refrigerant then passes through a compressor where its temperature is increased, and transfers its higher temperature heat to the heating and hot water circuits of the house.
-There are two main types of air source heat pump systems.
-An air-to-water system distributes heat via your wet central heating system.
+Heat pumps generate heat from the energy found in the natural environment, which makes heating your home an energy efficient process.
+A Heat Pump system distributes heat via your wet central heating system.
 Heat pumps work much more efficiently at a lower temperature than a standard boiler system would.
-This makes them more suitable for underfloor heating systems or larger radiators, which give out heat at lower temperatures over longer periods of time, or larger surface area.
-An air-to-air system produces warm air which is circulated by fans to heat your home, an air-to-air system is unlikely to provide you with hot water as well.
+This makes them more suitable for underfloor heating systems or larger radiators, which give out heat at lower temperatures over longer periods of time and larger surface areas.

 A heat pump generates heat by transferring energy, like a refrigerator in reverse cycle.

 The evaporator extracts energy from the renewable source (air, water, geothermal) by forcing the liquid to transform into a gas.